aprossi/nbexplorer/README.md

 #### Privacy summary

 * ***No Data Transmission**: All file processing happens locally in your browser.
-No files, file content, or any data is ever sent to any server.
+No files, file content, or nor any any other data is ever sent to any server.
 * **File Access**: The application only reads files that you explicitly select or drag-and-drop.
 It never accesses files without your explicit permission.
+File access is handled using the File System Access API, which only reads files you explicitly select or drag-and-drop.
+No files are accessed without your permission.
+* **File Preview**: File previews are loaded lazily (only when visible) using `IntersectionObserver`, but all processing remains local.
-* **No Storage**: Your files are kept in browser memory only and are discarded when you refresh the page or click "Clear All".
+* **No Storage**: Files are kept in browser memory only and are automatically discarded when you refresh the page or click "Clear All".
 No cookies, localStorage, or IndexedDB are used.
 * **XSS Protection**: All file contents are properly escaped before rendering to prevent cross-site scripting vulnerabilities (see `escapeHtml()` function in `js/nbexplorer.js:66-74`).
 *  **Open Source**: You can inspect the code yourself in `js/nbexplorer.js` to verify it only reads and displays your files locally.